tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 After seeing this I'm sure you can see a similarity in the structure.
 It does introduce another
-key word in languages, "break", which exits the current scope that the program is running in.
+key word in languages, `break`, which exits the current scope that the program is running in.
 We
 will go over scope in more detail later.
 For now, know that the scope relates to the memory that
-is able to be accessed within a section of code (enclosed in {}).
-This "break" key word can also
+is able to be accessed within a section of code (enclosed in `{}`).
+This `break` key word can also
 be used to leave a loop prematurely, without meeting its base condition.

 Now that you have seen all of these, I will sure you another interesting use of an object